percona/everest-doc/docs/release-notes/Percona-Everest-0.10.1-(2024-05-16).md

 - [EVEREST-1082](https://perconadev.atlassian.net/browse/EVEREST-1082) - Attempting to restore a MongoDB backup to a new database failed if the backup storage used a self-signed certificate.
 This issue has been resolved now.

-- [EVEREST-1054](https://perconadev.atlassian.net/browse/EVEREST-1054) - While restoring a PostgreSQL database cluster, we encountered an issue with the MinIO bucket.
+- [EVEREST-1054](https://perconadev.atlassian.net/browse/EVEREST-1054) - While restoring a PostgreSQL database cluster, we encountered an issue connecting to an S3-compatible bucket with a self-signed certificate.
 This problem caused the restored cluster to become unresponsive and enter an unknown state.
 The issue has been resolved now.

 ### Retention copies